🐾 MyPawellness.com — Real Advice from a Real Pet Owner

 The Bottom Line

-My cat ate a lily and nothing happened is not a safe outcome — it is a deceptive delay that gives you a window of time to act before the outcome becomes irreversible.
-Lily poisoning in cats is entirely survivable when treated within the first 18 hours.
-It becomes potentially fatal when owners wait for symptoms to appear before calling the vet.
-The “nothing happened” period is not evidence of safety — it is the treatment window closing while you wait.
+My cat ate a lily and nothing happened is not a safe outcome — it’s a deceptive delay that gives you a window to act before things become irreversible.
+Lily poisoning is very survivable when treated within the first 18 hours, and becomes potentially fatal when owners wait for symptoms before calling the vet.

 Luna Saber — Pet Owner and Writer